Harding Academy (Memphis, Tennessee)

-Harding Academy is a co-educational, Christian school serving students from age 18 months through grade 12.
+Harding Academy is a co-educational, Christian school in Memphis, Tennessee, United States, serving students from ages 1.5 to 18 years.

 History

-Memphis Christian School founded in 1952

 Memphis Christian School opened in 1952 with 192 students in grades K through 6.
 Mary Nell Hardeman Powers served as the first principal.
 During that year, the school acquired the King Mansion, where the Harding University Graduate School of Religion (now the Harding School of Theology) is located on Cherry Road at Park Avenue.
 The 1953–54 school year opened at the new 57 acre site, and grades seven and eight were offered for the first time.
-Mrs. Powers wrote the school alma mater that year.
+Hardeman Powers wrote the school alma mater that year.

 For the 1955–56 school year, the ninth grade was added.
 Marion Hickingbottom became the new principal.
 The following year the school received approval for the first time from the Tennessee State Board of Education.
 During the spring of 1957, Harding College in Searcy, Arkansas, was asked to take over the school.
-Harding's Board of Directors voted unanimously to assume the oversight of the school.
+Harding's board of directors voted unanimously to assume the oversight of the school.
 That decision included moving the Harding University Graduate School of Religion to Memphis, where it would reside in the King Mansion, and the construction of a new building south of the mansion to house the newly renamed Christian school as Harding Academy of Memphis.

-1957-1997
+1957–1997

 In 1957–58, the construction of the new building began, and the tenth grade was added.
-Harding Academy opened the 1958-59 year in the new building.
+Harding Academy opened the 1958–59 year in the new building.
 It included a classroom wing, a gymnasium, and a cafeteria.
-Mr. A.M.
+A.M.
 Anderson became principal.
 Grades eleven and twelve were added, and the first graduating class, of fifteen students, received diplomas.
 An elementary building was also under construction and completed in March 1960.

 J.E.
-Summitt served as superintendent for the 1960-61 year.
+Summitt served as superintendent for the 1960–61 school year.
 Harold Bowie arrived the following year and became superintendent.

 Over the next decade, the Cherry Road campus continued to expand.